 Once you are done deleting unneeded files from your computer, don’t forget to empty the Trash Bin.
-To do so, right-click the Trash Bin icon on the Dock and afterwards confirm to empty.
+To do so, right-click the Trash Bin icon on the Dock and afterward confirm to empty.

 Use an Antivirus

 An underperforming computer could be an issue caused by viruses and malware.
-Some people still tend to believe that Macs are such safe computers with their Firewall that they don’t need additional protection.
+Some people still believe that Macs are such safe computers with their Firewall that they don’t need additional protection.

 Ensure a Cool Environment